11 Ways to Get Rid of Dry, Flaky Skin

 After exfoliating and/or cleansing, make sure to apply moisturizer immediately.
 If you wait too long, your skin will remain dehydrated and dry.
 This can also cause any irritation of your skin to last longer than it should.
 The quick application of moisturizer gives your skin the hydration it needs after applying an exfoliator or cleanser.
 The moisture from splashing your face with water will also help the moisturizer sink in much better.

-Overall, though many people have dry skin, each person's individual skin is different.
-Make sure to find out what works best for your skin.
+Though many people have dry skin, everyone is different.
+Make sure to find out what works best for you.
 Additionally, do not give up right away if a certain method does not seem to work as quickly as you would like it to.
-Sometimes it takes the skin a while to adapt to a new routine.
+Your skin can take a while to adapt to a new routine.
 Remember that treating dry skin does not have to be difficult.
 All it takes is a little bit of special care to make your skin feel and look healthy and hydrated.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.